Skip to content

 Research is advancing our understanding of the causes of Parkinson’s and the mechanisms responsible for neuronal degeneration and the onset of symptoms.
 Today, researchers are taking an interest in the mechanisms that could slow neuronal degeneration, or even put a stop to it — with the goal being to preserve patient autonomy and improve their quality of life.

 Research is currently exploring the involvement of alpha-synuclein over the course of the disease .
-This protein, which plays a role in signal transmission between neurons, is abnormally abundant in the nerve cells of patients.
-The reason for this accumulation is still unknown at this time.
+This protein, which plays a role in signal transmission between neurons, is abnormally abundant in the neurons of patients with Parkinson’s disease.
+The reason for this accumulation is still unclear at this time.

 What therapeutic solutions are available?

-Several treatments exist to overcome dopamine deficiency.
-They do not slow disease progression, but help manage motor symptoms.
+Several treatments exist to overcome dopamine deficiency, which help manage motor symptoms but do not slow disease progression.

-The main treatment available is a precursor of dopamine, called L-Dopa, which helps restore motor function for a few years.
-The improvement in symptoms is often noticeable at the start of treatment, but subsequently diminishes.
-Additionally, this treatment causes significant side effects, such as involuntary movements.
+The main treatment available is a precursor of dopamine, called L-Dopa, which helps restore motor function for a few years, results in a significant improvement during the first months/years after treatment begins, but the effect subsequently diminishes.
+What’s more, this treatment causes side effects, such as involuntary movements.

 Increase neuronal activity